-If you are interested in reviewing for Mapping the Impossible, please get in touch via our Call for Reviewers page, including your research interest keywords.
-Note that because this is a student journal, in order to review for us you must be a current student or recent graduate.
-(For our reviewers, we define “recent graduate” quite broadly – all we ask is that you are an active academic, maintaining your interest in critical research).
+If you are interested in reviewing for Mapping the Impossible, please get in touch via our Recruitment page.
+Note that because this is a student journal, in order to review for us, you should be a peer with subject mastery: you must hold a master’s degree or be a current doctoral student/candidate or recent graduate.
+If you are a graduate, we ask that you are an active academic, maintaining your interest in critical research and knowledge of the current literature.

 All submissions will be assigned up to three student reviewers.
 Members of the editorial board might also be asked to review a submission.
 Reviewers are asked to complete reviews within a number of weeks (usually between 2-4).
 A member of the Editorial Board will compile a meta-review, based on the reviewers’ comments, and make this available to the author(s).
 If the reviewer also comments or makes tracked changes directly in the submission document, the editor will share that with the author as well, and such extra effort is always much appreciated!
 Please take a look at our About page to get a sense of what we are looking for.